aimacode/aima-exercises/markdown/7-Logical-Agents/exercises/ex_2/answer.md

 10. Immortal [ 1, 9 ]
 11. ( ) [ 4, 10]

- And since we got the empty clause for all three, we now have proof that Unicorns are indeed Mythical, Magical, and Horned! 🦄
+ And since we got the empty clause for all three, we now have proof that Unicorns are indeed Magical and Horned.
+But we cannot say that Unicorns are Mythical 👀🦄